Layers of the Heart Wall

 - Physical trauma

-- Transudatee due to right cardiac insufficiency or hypoalbuminemia.
+- Transudate due to right cardiac insufficiency or hypoalbuminemia

 Purulent effusion = empyema

-- when infection spreads from the surrounding structures to the heart.
+- When the infection spreads from the surrounding structures to the heart

 Pericardial effusion leads to increased pressure on the pericardial cavity and afferent veins, causing incomplete filling of the heart during diastole.
-Blood ejection during systole is decreased, causing a fall in blood pressure and shock.
+Decreased blood ejection during systole lowers the blood pressure and results in shock.

 Causes of infection of the pericardial sac include: